Clashawley River

 Practical Information

-• Access & facilities: The riverbanks are largely flat and suitable for most visitors, including families with strollers.
-Wheelchair users will find the main walking route accessible, though some historic bridges have low‑level stone steps.
+• Access & facilities: The riverside paths are generally flat and well-suited for families with strollers.
+Wheelchair users can manage most of the main route, though a few of the older stone bridges have low steps that may require assistance.

 Nearby Attractions

-• Cahir Castle – a well‑preserved medieval fortress on the River Suir, just 10 km north of Fethard. (cahir-castle)
+• Cahir Castle – A formidable medieval fortress built on an island in the River Suir, roughly 10 km north of Fethard.

-• Athassel Priory – the largest medieval priory in Ireland, set in a tranquil valley a short drive west of the town. (athassel-priory)
+• Athassel Priory – Ireland’s largest medieval priory, set in a quiet valley west of town.

-• Derrinsallow Bridge – an 18th‑century stone bridge spanning the River Suir, offering a scenic photo stop. (derrinsallow-bridge)
+• Derrinsallow Bridge – An elegant 18th-century stone crossing over the River Suir.

 Further Reading

-For an in‑depth look at the community’s flood‑management debate, see the Irish Times feature “A small town, a small river, big ideas”.
+For a detailed account of the community’s efforts to balance flood protection with heritage conservation, read the Irish Times feature “A small town, a small river, big ideas”.